In a Convex Mirror

 And words to wiser silence pass?

 - Imagery: Imagery is used to make readers perceive things involving their five senses.
-Rosemary Dobson has used imagery in this poem such as “The room is still and brushed with dusk”, “Time’s still waters deeply flow” and “Engulfing with unnumbered floods.”
+For example, “The room is still and brushed with dusk”, “Time’s still waters deeply flow” and “Engulfing with unnumbered floods.”

 - Personification: Personification is to give human qualities to inanimate objects.
 The poet has personified silence as having life and emotions of its own.